Clkwong3/infinite-edit/README.md

 - **Intuitive Interface:** Infinite-Edit features an intuitive user interface that makes it easy to start creating content from the moment you open the app.

-- **PWA Installation:** You can install Infinite-Edit as a Progressive Web App (PWA) for quick access, whether you're on your computer or mobile device.
+- **PWA Installation:** You can install infinite-edit as a Progressive Web App (PWA) for quick access, whether you're on your computer or mobile device.

 - **Offline Access:** Even when you're not connected to the internet, your content remains accessible, thanks to data persistence powered by IndexedDB.

-- **Automatic Data Saving:** You won't have to worry about manually saving your work; Infinite-Edit takes care of that for you.
+- **Automatic Data Saving:** You won't have to worry about manually saving your work; infinite-edit takes care of that for you.

 - **Structured Data Management:** The application uses a structured database to organize your notes and code snippets efficiently.